UST Radiation Detectors Overview

 GEODOS: Ground-Based Radiation Detection

 GEODOS is suitable for ground-based applications, both mobile and stationary.
-It can detect radiation occurring on the Earth’s surface, typically using a scintillation detector.
-It has relatively low requirements for low power consumption since there is usually sufficient power available (solar or station-socket-based).
+Unlike other UST detectors, GEODOS does not rely purely on measuring deposited energy in a semiconductor.
+Instead, it uses a semiconductor photomultiplier coupled with a scintillation crystal, which provides sensitivity to radiation at the Earth’s surface.
+This approach has higher power consumption than direct semiconductor detection, and therefore GEODOS is typically powered by photovoltaic panels or another form of external power.
 High reliability is essential as it operates as a standalone device without supervision, with a service interval of approximately six months, primarily for memory media replacement.

 SPACEDOS: Spaceborne Radiation Dosimetry